survoai/k8s-extensions/CONTRIBUTING.md

-# Contributing to humalect-extensions
+# Contributing to k8s-extensions

-First of all, thank you for your interest in contributing to `humalect-extensions`!
+First of all, thank you for your interest in contributing to `k8s-extensions`!
 We welcome contributions from everyone and are glad you're here.

 ## Getting Started

-1. Fork the `humalect-extensions` repository on GitHub.
+1. Fork the `k8s-extensions` repository on GitHub.
 2. Clone your fork locally on your machine.
 3. Set up your development environment.